Rider

 Be Drug and Alcohol Free

-We will be drug free by avoiding smoking, vaping, edibles, pills, injectables, alcohol, and any performance enhancing substances as identified in the Utah League rules.
+We will be drug free by avoiding smoking, vaping, edibles, pills, injectables, alcohol, and any performance enhancing substance as identified in the Utah League rules.

 if anyone connected with the team isn't abiding by our RAD Code of Conduct – riders, coaches, ride leaders, volunteers and parents risk being suspended for races or removed from the team and forfeiting all fees paid.